 A lot of patience and preparation is needed to improve student success.
 Interestingly, when it comes to planning for day one, we can achieve that almost perfectly.
 However, it’s also vitally important to keep the momentum going once we have begun.

-There are seven sure-fire ways to do this.
 Plan, update yourself, set up the classroom, organise resources, create procedures, parent communication, weekly feedback, and your self-evaluation.
+To give you a head start I’ve added my free rules template.

 If you fail to plan, it simply means you are prepared to have little impact on improving student success.
 That statement is as true as day and night!